ZerBea/hcxdumptool/README.md

 hcxdumptool need full (monitor mode and full packet injection running all packet types) and exclusive access to the adapter!
 Otherwise it will not start!

-The driver must support monitor mode and full packet injection, as well as ioctl() calls!
+The driver must support monitor mode and full packet injection, as well as ioctl() system calls!

-Netlink (libnl) interfaces are not supported!
+Virtual Netlink (libnl) interfaces are not supported!

 Get information about VENDOR, model, chipset and driver here: https://wikidevi.wi-cat.ru/